Orbital Conch Piercing: The Complete Guide

 Titanium ring circular barbell horseshoe barbell $18.9, SHOP NOW.

-If you want to try a different look, you can swap out your orbital conch ring for a barbell.
-It's best to opt for a curved, horseshoe, or circular barbell, which will have the same curves as a ring.
+If you want to try a different look, you can swap out your Orbital Conch ring for a barbell.
+It's best to opt for a horseshoe or circular barbell, which will have the same curves as a ring.

 Orbital Conch Jewelry Size